Is pet insurance worth it?

 • Spay or neuter your pet - spaying or neutering your pet can reduce the risk of straying as well as some health complications

-• Shop around for the best deal - use comparison websites such as Quotezone* and MoneySuperMarket* to compare insurers for the best price for the level of cover you require
+• Shop around for the best deal - use comparison websites such as Quotezone* and MoneySuperMarket* to compare insurers to save time and money on your pet insurance.

 Things to consider before getting pet insurance